February 2019 Paris fire

-On 5 February 2019, a fire killed at least 10 people and injured at least 36 others at an apartment block on Rue Erlanger in Paris' 16th arrondissement, France, making it the deadliest fire in the French capital since 2005.
+On 5 February 2019, a fire killed at least 10 people and injured at least 36 others at an apartment block on Rue Erlanger in Paris' 16th arrondissement, France.
+It was the city's deadliest fire since the 2005 Paris fires.

 The fire was quickly recognized as arson, and police arrested a former resident suspected of setting the fire.
 The speed with which the fire consumed several floors of a modern building and the occurrence of it less than a month after the 2019 Paris explosion highlighted vulnerabilities in some of Paris' infrastructure.

 Incident

 An earlier police call to the building involved a domestic disturbance caused by a woman arguing with her neighbor, an ex-firefighter.
 The neighbor left, with police report noting they felt unsafe with her in the building.
 The suspect reportedly vandalized the neighbor's door and placed paper and wood against it, confronting her neighbor when he returned saying "So you're a firefighter?
 Here's a fire."

-A structure fire was reported around 1 AM on the Rue Erlanger in Paris' chic 16th arrondissement.
+A structure fire was reported around 1 AM on the Rue Erlanger in the 16th arrondissement.
 Firefighters arrived to flames erupting from several floors of a 9-story apartment building and immediately mobilized to evacuate dozens from inside.
 Smoke and flames had spread up several floors by the time firefighters arrived, obstructing stairwells.
 More than 50 people were trapped in the building and unable to escape, requiring Paris firefighters to use ladders to rescue them.
 Around 250 firefighters mobilized to extinguish the inferno, which by 7 AM had been achieved.
-However, the inferno killed at least 10 people and injured at least 36 others including 6 firefighters.
+However, the fire killed at least 10 people and injured at least 36 others including 6 firefighters.

 Firefighters described the area as a "scene of incredible violence."
-Blackened-residents fleeing smoke and injured people lying in the street were seen by witnesses.
+Residents fleeing smoke and injured people lying in the street were seen by witnesses.
 Some residents had fled to the roofs when the lower floors became impassable, requiring firefighters to do over 30 rooftop rescues from nearby buildings using ladders.
 The flames became widespread in the structure, and live broadcasts showed flames shooting from windows on the top floor.